top of page

 • Examine how these changes affect overall social welfare.

-• Address issues concerning trade, such as when countries or individuals should trade.; who gains or loses from trade.
+• Address issues concerning trade, such as when countries or individuals should trade, who makes gains or losses from trade, and under which circumstances they do so.

 • Investigate the key economic statistics in the business press and other media, such as GDP, the CPI, and the unemployment rate.